 The Principal Private Secretary

-The Principal Private Secretary is the senior member of The Prince of Wales’s and The Duchess of Cornwall’s Household and is responsible for all aspects of running the Household and for overseeing His Royal Highness’s charitable and other interests.
+The Principal Private Secretary is the head of The Prince of Wales’ and The Duchess of Cornwall’s Household.
+They are responsible for all aspects of running the Household and Their Royal Highnesses’ public work.

 The Private Secretaries’ Office

-The Assistant Private Secretaries facilitate and support The Prince of Wales’s and The Duchess of Cornwall’s official duties, engagements and charitable work.
+The Private, Deputy and Assistant Private Secretaries facilitate and support The Prince of Wales’ and The Duchess of Cornwall’s official duties, engagements, and charitable work.
 They are responsible for Their Royal Highnesses’ diaries, arrange briefing sessions, receptions and other functions, and co-ordinate research and briefings to support their work.
-Each Assistant Private Secretary is responsible for specific areas and for liaising with The Prince’s and The Duchess’s organisations.
+Each Secretary is responsible for specific areas and for liaising with The Prince’s and The Duchess’ organisations.
 They also ensure that Their Royal Highnesses are kept informed about topical issues, provide them with background information for their correspondence and meetings, and prepare drafts for speeches and articles.
-The Assistant Private Secretaries are supported by researchers, personal assistants and administrative staff, and work closely with their colleagues in other Households.
+The Private Secretaries are supported by researchers, personal assistants and administrative staff, and work closely with their colleagues in other Households.

 The Equerry’s Office is responsible for the programme of engagements for The Prince of Wales and The Duchess of Cornwall.
 The Equerry’s Office manages Their Royal Highnesses’ diaries on a daily basis and plans the longer-term programme.
-The Equerry’s Office also manages the logistical and transport arrangements for official visits at home and abroad.
-There are usually several overseas visits a year.
 The Equerry is a serving military officer seconded from the Armed Forces to the Household for a period of approximately two years.